 Most research funders will allow an embargo period between publication of the journal article and the data becoming openly available

 Am I exempt from sharing my data due to its highly sensitive nature?

-Data cannot be shared if consent is not given for sharing.
+See What to Share & What Not to Share.
 Anonymisation procedures together with the use of aggregated or representative results can be valid alternatives if the data is of a highly sensitive nature.
 Other methods include embargoing the data for a period of time or controlling access.
 Some data repositories store data which is not publicly available and can only be discovered by registered researchers.

 How and where do I store my active research data?

 When do I upload my research data onto Aston Data Explorer?